sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 1. On the Oracle Machine Learning home page, click **Notebooks**.
 The Notebooks page opens.
 Alternatively, you can click the hamburger icon ![hamburger icon](images/hamburger.png) on the top left corner of the home page to open the left navigation menu.
 Click **Notebooks**.

 	![Notebooks option in hamburger](images/hamburger-notebooks.png)
+>> Note: Observe the new entry ** Notebooks EA** on the left navigation menu.
+To learn how to use Oracle Machine Learning Notebooks Early Adopter - an enhanced web-based notebook platform, refer to [Get Started with Notebooks Early Adopter](https://docs.oracle.com/en/database/oracle/machine-learning/oml-notebooks/omlug/get-started-notebooks-ea-data-analysis-and-data-visualization.html#GUID-B309C607-2232-43E2-B4A1-655DB295B90B).

 2. On the Notebooks page, click **Create**.
 The Create Notebook dialog opens.